The Escape of Prisoner 4538

 4538 slipped in his chair again, tried to sit back up, but only slipped further down.
 ‘Let me go.’

-‘Oh, we can’t do that, not until you accept.
+‘Oh, we can’t do that, not until you learn and accept.
 It would be irresponsible.
 The new world requires it.
-Everyone must accept, be transformed.’
+Everyone must learn, accept, be transformed, must abandon their illusions, face reality, and through knowledge of reality, transcend it.’

 ‘You sound like a priest.’